kiarie404/kiarie404/README.md

 Rust developer, into firmware development AND WebAssembly integration to embedded devices.<br><br>
 Yea, Old tech and constantly re-inventing the wheel.<br>

-Masochist, I like to tinker with embedded Oses and bare runtimes.<br>
+Masochist, I like to tinker with embedded Oses and bare runtimes.<br><br>

+Currently learning Embedded and Concurrent Rust

 <br>